 Getting started is the toughest part—scratch that—even just knowing how to get started is the hardest part.
 Do you just sit there?
 Can music be involved?
 Do you need a mantra to repeat?
 Is the “om” thing really necessary?
 Clearly, I was starting from square one.
 So I consulted a few friends and colleagues, and everyone said the same thing—download a meditation app.
 And I did.
-I tried two of the top recommendations: The Mindfulness App ($3) and Simply Being ($2).
+I tried two of the top recommendations: The Mindfulness App (free) and Simply Being ($2).
 These apps are great for beginners because they offer guided meditations.
 You just choose how long you want to meditate (five minutes for me—baby steps), and a soothing voice walks you through what you’re supposed to do.
-Instructions are simple and easy to follow: “Notice the breath moving in and out of your nose” and “Simply be aware of whatever is happening right now in this moment.”
+Instructions are simple and easy to follow: “Notice the breath moving in and out of your nose,” and “Simply be aware of whatever is happening right now in this moment.”
 With The Mindfulness App, a bell chimes every minute—which is great for people like me who want to know exactly how much time has passed (looking at the clock during meditation is a big no-no).
-However, I prefer the Simply Being app because it lets you can choose music or nature sounds to accompany your meditation (gentle forest brook was my favorite).
+However, I prefer the Simply Being app because it lets you choose music or nature sounds to accompany your meditation (gentle forest brook was my favorite).

 During my first attempt, I found myself peeking at the clock and feeling rather distracted—despite the peaceful voice inviting me to relax and let go of my thoughts.
 It’s like my expectations got in the way, turning my meditation experience into a self-fulfilling prophecy of frustration.
 My friends told me to expect this; it’s common for complete beginners like me.
 Yet I still walked away feeling like it didn’t work.
 I didn’t meditate for a few days after this first experience.